khaizr0/VLU_EMRS_GO/README.md

-# VLU HMS
+# VLU EMRS

-Hospital Management System for the Nursing Faculty at Van Lang University.
+Electronic Medical Record System for the Nursing Faculty at Van Lang University.

 This repository contains a Go Echo backend, a React Vite frontend, Microsoft Entra ID login, and a PostgreSQL database schema compatible with the existing HMS data model.